hmassa48/CapSearchProject2/README.md

 ## Training for Data Sets included in Project

 This project ran the tunable U-Net network to evaluate the best architecture for four different datasets.
 These datasets can be found listed below, but there were different pre-processing and training techniques used for each.
-A toy dataset for each of the models has been added.
+A toy dataset for each of the models has been added to the

 ![Data Set Examples](/Images/DataSetImage.png)

+### Set up Environment for training

+There are many packages required to run this program.
+Set up for the program is done with an anaconda environment.
+To set up the environment, you have to set up and activate the enviroment with the following lines:

+conda create --name env697 --file env697.txt

+conda activate env697

 ### Lung Segmentation U-Net